AutodeskGames/stingray-docs/source/sdk_help/define_a_plugin.md

 >	An array of items that lists which other Stingray plug-ins your plug-in depends on, and which versions of those other plug-ins must be installed.
 The key of each item must match the `name` key of another Stingray plug-in.
 Like each plug-in's own `version` property (described above), the value of each key should be a [semver](http://semver.org/) tag that denotes the compatible versions of that plug-in.
 >
 >	For example, `"stingray" >= "1.5"` means that the base Stingray app must be at least version 1.5 in order to successfully load the plug-in.
+>
-Or, if your plug-in makes use of a new feature introduced by the new `script_editor` plug-in in version 1.6 of Stingray, you might also add `"Script Editor" >= "1.1.0"`.
-Note that for plug-in dependencies, the version number is the version of the *plug-in* as listed in that plug-in's *.plugin* descriptor file, not the version of Stingray that contains the version of the plug-in you want to match.
+>	In future, if your plug-in makes use of a new feature introduced by the `script-editor` plug-in in version 1.8 of Stingray, you might also add `"Script Editor" >= "1.8.0"`.
+Note that for plug-in dependencies, the version number will be the version of the *plug-in* as listed in that plug-in's *.plugin* descriptor file, not the version of Stingray that contains the version of the plug-in you want to match.